 Defence Policy and Planning Committee

-Chairmanship is flexible depending on the topics being discussed, but the DPPC’s permanent Chairman is the Assistant Secretary General for Defence Policy and Planning; in Reinforced format it is chaired by the Deputy Secretary General of NATO.
-The deputy chairman is the Deputy Assistant Secretary General of the Defence Policy and Planning Division.
+Chairmanship is flexible depending on the topics being discussed, but the DPPC’s permanent chair is the Assistant Secretary General for Defence Policy and Planning; in Reinforced format it is chaired by the Deputy Secretary General of NATO.
+The deputy chair is the Deputy Assistant Secretary General for Defence Policy and Planning.